 Over thousands of complaints are filed weekly to Postal Services regarding mailbox overflow issues.
 Mailbox overflow means your mailbox jams with too much mail, and there isn’t any space for new mail to be delivered.

-Each mailbox has a limit according to its size, and the amount of mail received.
-If your mailbox is too full, your postal carrier will take your old and new mail and return it to the Post Office.
+Each mailbox has a limit according to its size and the amount of mail received.
+If your mailbox is too full, your postal mail carrier will stop bringing your mail and leave you a notice.
+This notice confirms that your mailbox is overflowing and will take your old and new mail and return it to the Local Post Office.

 The Post Office will hold on to your mail for around 15 days before returning it to the sender as “unclaimed.”